Fibromyalgia is often described as "poorly understood" but idiopathic (the cause is not known) would be the correct term - until now.

-There is a lot of research going on but currently a diagnosis of fibromyalgia really means:
+There is a lot of research into fibromyalgia but no answers have been found and currently a diagnosis of fibromyalgia really means:

 "We don't know why you have all these pains but a lot of other people have them too".

-Based on my recovery (and I offer a simple explanation for all the pain and weird sensations, the fatigue and other symptoms associated with fibromyalgia and how recover your health by focusing on how you use your body.
+I offer an explanation for all the pain and weird sensations, the fatigue and myriad of other symptoms (both physical and mental) that are associated with fibromyalgia.
+And how to fix it!

 (New Latin) fibro ≃ of fibrous tissue (connective tissue)